Hi Hi Puffy AmiYumi: Development

 The show takes inspiration from various works animated in Japan, such as Pokémon, Digimon, the Sunbow Productions animated series based on Hasbro properties, the Walt Disney Animation Japan animated production, the Marvel Productions animated series, the Studio Ghibli animated production, and the Rankin/Bass animated series.
 Other inspirations included old MGM and Warner Bros. cartoons, as well as Hanna-Barbera and Mirisch/UA cartoons, UPA shorts, and the works of Jay Ward.
-Some of the show's crew members included various writers from Nickelodeon's CatDog, including Steven Banks, Kit Boyce and Robert Lamoreaux.
-Prior to the show's release, Cartoon Network also released animated promos done by Klasky Csupo, the animation studio behind many Nickelodeon original shows, such as Rugrats, Aaahh!!!
-Real Monsters, The Wild Thornberrys, Rocket Power, As Told by Ginger, and All Grown Up!.
+Some of the show's crew members included various writers from Nickelodeon's CatDog, including Steven Banks, Kit Boyce, and Robert Lamoreaux.

-Sam Register originally pitched the idea of Puffy AmiYumi having their own television series on Cartoon Network, and afterwards, Renegade Animation developed a test short on April 22, 2003 in hopes of making the channel greenlight the show's production.
+Sam Register originally pitched the idea of Puffy AmiYumi having their own television series on Cartoon Network, and afterwards, Renegade Animation developed a test short on April 22, 2003, in hopes of making the channel greenlight the show's production.
 Renegade Animation originally, at first, created other Cartoon Network pilots before Hi Hi Puffy AmiYumi; two of which feature Captain Sturdy; one in 2001, entitled "Back in Action", and the other in 2003, entitled "The Originals", but they were ultimately rejected, and Renegade Animation then started working on Hi Hi Puffy AmiYumi starting with its pilot on April 22, 2003.
 The pilot was not broadcast, but was initially successful, and got the green-light from Cartoon Network.
 Finally, it was shown in non-full version as a preview on Cartoon Network DVDs and VHS tapes.
 The entire pilot was found by series' director, Darrell Van Citters, and was uploaded to Vimeo on April 5, 2018.
 The series was officially announced at Cartoon Network's upfront on February 26, 2004.
-It was originally planned to premiere in December 2004, but was later pushed back to November 19.
+It was originally planned to premiere in December 2004, but was later moved up to November 19.

 Cancellation

-On October 2, 2006, the show's crew announced on their blog that Cartoon Network had cancelled Hi Hi Puffy AmiYumi after three seasons and 39 episodes due to management shakeup, leading Sam Register to leave the channel, until Register officially became the president of Cartoon Network Studios on August 28, 2020.
+On October 2, 2006, the show's crew announced on their blog that Cartoon Network had cancelled Hi Hi Puffy AmiYumi after three seasons and 39 episodes due to a management shakeup, leading Sam Register to leave the channel, until Register officially became the president of Cartoon Network Studios on August 28, 2020.